-Langstone Junior School’s Approach to Maths
+Langstone Junior Academy’s Approach to Maths

 our children learn best through reflection and thinking when discussing with their peers.

 [/symple_accordion_section][symple_accordion_section title=” We provide choices to allow children to challenge themselves and to promote independent enquiries. “]

 we have found that our children are reluctant to independently challenge themselves and embrace the value of learning from their own mistakes and false starts.
 By encouraging this, we will be promoting their ability to reason and make sense of solutions.

 [/symple_accordion_section][symple_accordion_section title=” We enable Maths to be inclusive to everyone. “]

 we have found that children learn best when co-operating with their peers and learning from one another.
 We want all children to leave Langstone with a firm understanding of the mathematical skills needed for secondary school and later life.